Epistle to the Galatians: Contents

 Some commentators have postulated that Paul's large letters are owed to his poor eyesight, his deformed hands, or to other physical, mental, or psychological afflictions.
 Other commentators have attributed Paul's large letters to his poor education, his attempt to assert his authority, or his effort to emphasize his final words.
 Classics scholar Steve Reece has compared similar autographic subscriptions in thousands of Greek, Roman, and Jewish letters of this period and observes that large letters are a normal feature when senders of letters, regardless of their education, take the pen from their amanuensis and add a few words of greeting in their own hands.

-Galatians also contains a catalogue of vices and virtues, a popular formulation of ancient Christian ethics.
+Galatians 5:14 mentions the Great Commandment.
+Galatians 5:22-23 describes the Fruit of the Holy Spirit, a list of attributes the author says indicate people living in accord with the Holy Spirit.
+Lists of virtues like this and also of vices (such as those found immediately prior in Galatians 5:19-21) were a form of ethical instruction very common in the Greco-Roman world and a popular formulation of ancient Christian ethics.

 Probably the most famous single statement made in the Epistle, by Paul, is in chapter 3, verse 28: "There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus."
 The debate surrounding that verse is legend and the two schools of thought are (1) this only applies to the spiritual standing of people in the eyes of God, it does not implicate social distinctions and gender roles on earth; and (2) this is not just about our spiritual standing but is also about how we relate to each other and treat each other in the here and now.

 Position (1) emphasises the immediate context of the verse and notes that it is embedded in a discussion about justification: our relationship with God.
 Position (2) reminds its critics that the "whole letter context" is very much about how people got on in the here and now together, and in fact the discussion about justification came out of an actual example of people treating other people differently (2:11ff).

 Major issues

 Paul and the law

 Much variety exists in discussions of Paul's view of the Law in Galatians.
 Nicole Chibici-Revneanu noticed a difference in Paul's treatment of the Law in Galatians and Romans.
-In Galatians the law is described as the "oppressor" whereas in Romans Paul describes that the Law was as being just as much in need of the Spirit to set it free from sin as humans do.
+In Galatians the law is described as the "oppressor" whereas in Romans Paul describes the Law as being just as much in need of the Spirit to set it free from sin as humans are.
 Peter Oakes argues that Galatians cannot be construed as depicting the law positively because the Law played the role it was meant to play in the scope of human history.
 Wolfgang Reinbold argues that, contrary to the popular reading of Paul, the Law was possible to keep.